Does gasoline evaporate completely? Internal combustion engines like those seen in cars, planes, and power plants all run on gasoline.

 The question is, “can it evaporate from the car tank?”
 If it does, “exactly how fast does gasoline evaporate?”

-Yes, gasoline eventually evaporates completely but it may take from 90 minutes to several hours depending on the amount of gasoline and the type of surface.
+Yes, gasoline does evaporate completely.
+However, it may take from 90 minutes to several hours depending on the amount of gasoline and the type of surface.

 Living in the World Running on Gasoline